Here I am sampling a French Pinot Noir. Would it go with and American style turkey dinner with all the trimmings?

 Nor do you need to break the bank.
 Unless you are dining with some hard-core wine snobs, the turkey should be the star of the show.
 The wine should only be a supporting act.

-Chardonnay is, after all, the default choice for white wine for many people.
+After all, Chardonnay is the default choice for white wine for many people.
 Either that or Sauvignon Blanc.

 Forget what you’ve heard about pairing white wine with white meat and red wine with red meat.